dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/creating-laravel-project-on-linux/en/2025-07-10-creating-laravel-project-on-linux-en.md

 ---

 This guide explains how to create a Laravel project in a Linux environment.
-We’ll install Laravel using Docker and create a new project.
+We'll install Laravel using Docker and create a new project.

 ![Thumbnail](/assets/images/{{ page.categories[0] }}/{{ page.categories[1] }}/{{ page.page_name }}/image2.png "Thumbnail")